wentam/libevsig/README.md

 *NOTE: this project is experimental, do not expect a stable API or ABI*

+IMPORTANT:
+* We comandeer SIGUSR2 to handle calling your unwind actions on SIGTERM/SIGINT etc. This is useful to handle things like making sure locks get released.
+Do not set your own SIGUSR2.
+* We set signal handlers for everything to dispatch SIGUSR2 to all threads.
+If you set your own signal handlers instead, call unwind_dispatch_all in your handlers.
-Use -rdynamic at link time to get function names to work in backtraces.
+* Use -rdynamic at link time to get function names to work in backtraces.

 # Example